-Press the crumb mixture into a greased 9" pie pan.
+Press the crumb mixture into a greased 9-inch pie pan.
 Bake at 350 F for 10 minutes, until the crust is set.
-Remove the pie crust from the oven and cool completely on a wire rack before filling with cooked fruit, ice cream, pudding, or anything you'd like.
+Remove the pie crust from the oven and cool completely on a wire rack before filling with cooked fruit, ice cream, pudding, or anything you would like.

 - Other cookie crusts: Follow the basic proportions of cookie crumbs to sugar and melted butter.
 Omit the ginger if you are using other types of cookies.
 You could substitute ground cinnamon or nutmeg in place of the ginger if you would like.
 Follow your own taste preferences and what you think would be good.

 - No bake method: Instead of baking the pie crust to set it, freeze it for 30 minutes or so before filling it and be sure to chill your pie thoroughly after filling.
 The crust may crumble a bit when you cut slices, but it is so good that no one will care.